ActionProjects/Actions/actions/pages/theSuits/some-Duplicates/SCOTUS_decision_deficiencies-v.2.01.md

 This paradigmical lensing of a society to follow a tradition; rather than the mechanical implementation, beginning with a feud (cite July6th), seems to be an unspoken blindspot (the unexpected evolution of the party system) in a type of 'Survivor/Success(airplanes&buildings) Bias' issue.
 Where do we draw the line when it comes to 'Group Think' and [conformity](https://en.wikipedia.org/wiki/Asch_conformity_experiments).
 While appearances are had that the best arguments are made by those at the top of some [social hierarchy](https://courses.lumenlearning.com/boundless-sociology/chapter/the-class-structure-in-the-u-s/), with premises of 'merits'<!--; established by time-->.
 Where is the argument for doing it right?

-### Should we even know who might be considered for President?
+### Should we even know who might be considered for President

 > ~best for the nation